 Putin's Russia is part of just one traditional security pact, the Collective Security Treaty Organization (CSTO), which includes five other Soviet successor states.
 It also has many defence cooperation agreements (DCAs), which are 'formal bilateral agreements that establish institutional frameworks for routine defence cooperation' [7].
 Russia maintains DCAs with no less than 20 countries across the Americas, Africa, Asia, and Europe, including ones with China, North Korea, and Iran.
-Finally, there is the Shanghai Cooperation Organization (SCO), which includes China, Iran, and Russia, but not North Korea.
-It sends mercenaries to the Middle East and Africa; sells arms to dozens of nations; and appears willing to share technology with its closest allies.
+Finally, there is the Shanghai Cooperation Organization (SCO), which includes China, Iran, and Russia, but not North Korea.1 It sends mercenaries to the Middle East and Africa; sells arms to dozens of nations; and appears willing to share technology with its closest allies.

 The 2022 invasion of Ukraine has moved Russia to the status pariah state [8].
 What does that mean?
 'Pariah states are ostracized by significant portions of the international community for egregiously violating international norms'.
 Typically, they are governed by 'insecure authoritarian regimes' [9].
 As a pariah state, Russia joins a growing list of others, including Myanmar, Venezuela, and Syria as well as Iran and North Korea.
 It is much larger than any of the others, and its future is largely dependent upon a linkage to China.
-'For pariah states that flout international norms, China is a key
+'For pariah states that flout international norms, China is a key source of diplomatic and economic support'.

-1---The SCO also includes both India and Pakistan, nation-states with great enmity for each other. source of diplomatic and economic support'.
 For Russia, China's support is embodied in the actions of an enabling sponsor which aids in evading sanctions, performs the role of a diplomatic shield, and engages in supporting information operations [10].